MrBomber0x001/Docker-internals/README.md

 ## Why ?

-I've created this repo mainly for whom want to dig into the internals of Docker with a practical walkthrough of creating containers at low level by leveraging linux kernel features.
+I've created this repo mainly for whom want to dig into the internals of Docker with a practical walkthrough of creating containers at low level by leveraging Linux kernel features.

 ## resources
 The resources I've gathered are divided into main categories [Books, articles and videos]

 ### Books
+- Docker in Action, Manning[^1]
+- Container Security, Liz Rice, Manning[^2]

 ### Courses